Search engine optimization (SEO) very much revolves around Google today.

 Search Engine Optimization vs. Search Engine Marketing

-Before Search Engine Optimization became the official name, other terms were used as well.
-For example:
+Before Search Engine Optimization became the official name, other terms were used as well:

 At one point in 2001, one prominent industry writer suggested search engine marketing as a successor to search engine optimization.